sgraden/vpc/security-groups.md

  * Default security groups are available for VPCs created after May 24 only.

  * Adding or removing network interfaces from a security group works for network interfaces on servers ordered after May 19 only.

- * Network interfaces added to a security group are functional, however they are not viewble through the API for VSIs created before June 22.
+ * Network interfaces added to a security group are functional, however they are not viewable through the API for VSIs created before June 22.
 This is a permanent limitation for VSIs ordered before June 22, 2018.

 ### Coming soon in IBM Cloud VPC Beta